Afoxcute/bimboh/js-scraper/ADVANCED_PATTERN_RECOGNITION_COMPLETE.md

 - 🎯 Identify high-potential trading opportunities
 - ⚡ Process patterns in real-time with the ADK workflow

-**Your Iris memecoin hunting platform now has advanced AI-powered pattern recognition capabilities that will significantly enhance your market analysis and trading opportunities!** 🚀
+**Your Bimboh memecoin hunting platform now has advanced AI-powered pattern recognition capabilities that will significantly enhance your market analysis and trading opportunities!** 🚀

 ## 📚 **Documentation Files**